Teenage Mutant Ninja Turtles (2012 TV series): Raphael: Mutant Apocalypse

 The three-part epilogue series finale, released as a made-for-TV film titled Raphael: Mutant Apocalypse, features a flash-forward to several decades into a possible post-apocalyptic future, following a major catastrophe as Raphael traverses a wasteland Earth, along with Donatello (whose consciousness is transferred into a robot).
-They eventually encounter Michaelangelo (who has become a hippie guru, "The Holy Chalupa") and finally Leonardo, who had lost his memory and sanity and mutated into the archvillain Maximus Kong, before Raphael is finally able to re-trigger Leonardo's consciousness, reuniting the four core characters for a bittersweet happy ending.
+They eventually encounter Michelangelo (who has become a hippie guru, "The Holy Chalupa") and finally Leonardo, who had lost his memory and sanity and mutated into the archvillain Maximus Kong, before Raphael is finally able to re-trigger Leonardo's consciousness, reuniting the four core characters for a bittersweet happy ending.